 Optimize your inventory control strategy

 Inventory control is rooted in overseeing the supply, storage, management, and distribution of your stock.
-Typically, inventory control includes techniques to prevent overselling, stockouts, and delays within your replenishment schedule.
-And when you incorporate aging inventory calculations with said techniques, you can optimize your inventory control strategy with ease.
+Typically, inventory control and warehouse management includes techniques to prevent overselling, stockouts, and delays within your replenishment schedule.
+And when you incorporate aging inventory calculations with said techniques, you can easily optimize your inventory control strategy.

 That’s because a thoughtful, thorough aging analysis ensures you know exactly what you have in stock at any time, and delivers the information you need to raise your inventory turnover (i.e. less product expiration, spoilage, obsolescence, etc).

 Excess inventory relates to goods that have reached the end of their product life cycle, but have yet to be sold (and now exceed their projected demand).
 Simply put, storing excess inventory is bad for business; not only does a product surplus signal ineffective inventory management, but it’s bound to have a negative impact on your revenue, as well.

 Fortunately, by paying attention to aged inventory, your company can stop reordering the same products that don’t sell — and instead, develop an approach for eliminating all your dead stock.